 Testosterone is measured in nanograms per deciliter (ng/dL) and levels fluctuate with age, says Calvert.
 T peaks in your late teens and early twenties, with healthy levels between 300 and 1,200 ng/dL.

 Around the time you enter your mid-thirties, T levels start to decline at a rate of around one percent per year (2).
 But increasingly, more men are seeing sharper declines.
-“If your testosterone level drops to 200 ng/dL or below, and you have symptoms of low T, that’s when you’ll be diagnosed with a testosterone deficiency,” says Calvert.
+“If your testosterone level drops to 200 ng/dL or below, and you have symptoms of low testosterone levels, that’s when you’ll be diagnosed with a testosterone deficiency,” says Calvert.

 In one study (3) of healthy men between the ages of 40 and 70, researchers observed these testosterone levels.